 - gold sprinkles for garnish

-- 2 ounces peanut butter whiskey (like Skrewball)
+- 2 ounces peanut butter whiskey

-- 2 ounces coffee liqueur (like Kahlúa)
+- 2 ounces coffee liqueur

-- 2 ounces milk of choice (I used almond milk)
+- 2 ounces almond milk

 - For the garnish, melt 6-8 mini Reese's cups on a microwave-safe glass plate.
 Microwave in 45 seconds intervals, mixing in between each interval until chocolate is completely melted.
 Pour out some gold sprinkles onto a shallow plate.
 Dip the rim of each shot glass in the melted chocolate, and then immediately into the sprinkles until well coated.
 Dip the bottom of a Reese's cup into the melted chocolate, and place it on the rim of the shot glass.
 Hold for a few seconds to give the chocolate some time to dry.
 Repeat for all 4 shot glasses.